 War?
 What Is It Good For?

-There’s a lot of factions in Wildemount, all vying for a piece of the pie (with what exactly is in that pie varying from group to group), but the biggest are the Dwendalian Empire and the Kryn Dynasty.
+There’s a lot of factions in Wildemount, all vying for a piece of the pie (with what exactly is in that pie varying from group to group), but the biggest is the Dwendalian Empire and the Kryn Dynasty.
 The former is a run of the mill fantasy human kingdom, with a little bit of autocratic Rome added for flavor.
 The Kryn Dynasty, however, are fairly interesting in that they are mostly Drow who escaped their servitude to Lolth to become light worshippers.
 Now essentially a massive cult, their search for more artifacts of their new deity (which help them reincarnate) has brought them into conflict with the Dwendalian Empire.
 This is where I think the game is most useful to non-CR fans: war campaigns.
 While there’s rules for them in any setting, very few of the 5E settings have two roughly equal powers vying for control like Wildemount does.
 As such, DM’s who want to do a campaign with a big continent-spanning conflict weaving in and out will probably find something good here.
-There’s plenty of smaller factions throughout, with a few standouts like the Claret Orders (blood hunters) and the Children of Malice (outcast Lolth worshippers infilrating the Kryn).
-Combined with the huge scope of the world ,there’s a lot off adventure hooks in here for enterprising DM’s to take advantage of.
+There’s plenty of smaller factions throughout, with a few standouts like the Claret Orders (blood hunters) and the Children of Malice (outcast Lolth worshippers infiltrating the Kryn).
+Combined with the huge scope of the world,there’s a lot off adventure hooks in here for enterprising DM’s to take advantage of.

 For The Explorer

-While GM’s get to have a lot of the fun in this book, there’s still plenty of new options available for players to use, many of which are genuinely fantastic additions to the D&D sysem.
+While GM’s get to have a lot of the fun in this book, there’s still plenty of new options available for players to use, many of which are genuinely fantastic additions to the D&D system.
 This is where the book truly shines, in my opinion.

 One of the biggest selling points for the book was the “Heroic Chronicle,” an attempt by Mercer and the team to help players create characters as deep as the ones on Critical Role.
 And, honestly, they succeeded.
 I don’t think there’s a single bit of character creation that was left out of the various tables and options laid out in this section.
 Big stuff like allies, prophecies, and fateful moments that lead you to adventure are put right alongside less vital knowledge like “favorite food.”
 These work in tandem with the already released backgrounds as well as two new ones: The Grinner, joyful and sneaky freedom fighter/minstrel, or Volstrucker Agent, a member of what is essentially the Dwendalian secret police.

 Dunamancy is the new magic included in the Explorer’s Guide to Wildemount, and it’s pretty damn cool.
 Dunamis is, basically, the Force, and Dunamancy taps into Dunamis to do all kinds of wibbly things with Time and Space.
 Two new wizard Arcane Traditions are the natural outgrowth of this: Chronurgy Magic and Graviturgy Magic.
 The former gives the user power over time, letting them do things as simple as rerolling a die and as insane as looking at all possible timelines and making the most advantageous one become reality.
 The latter lets you control, well, gravity, and do things like make gravity wells, increase fall speeds, and make miniature black holes.
-The new Dunamancy spells (which can be learned by any magic user at the DM’s discretion) tend to fall into these two categories, with the coolest new spells being Reality Break (which shunts a character through dimensions to drive them insane) and Time Ravage (which forcibly ages someone even to the point of death).
+The new Dunamancy spells (which can be learned by any magic-user at the DM’s discretion) tend to fall into these two categories, with the coolest new spells being Reality Break (which shunts a character through dimensions to drive them insane) and Time Ravage (which forcibly ages someone even to the point of death).

 Interestingly, the final Dunamancy subclass is actually one for the fighter: The Echo Knight.
 These warriors use dunamis to “summon the fading shades of unrealized timelines,” which means they get a cool shadow buddy to fight with them.
 As they level up they get more in tune with it, eventually becoming able to transfer their consciousness into the Echo, absorb it to gain temporary health, and create a second echo.
 It’s a very neat subclass from a mechanics standpoint, and it gives fighters a lot of neat tools to play with that diversifies their play a little.

 The items in the book are another place where the creativity of the team shows through, as there’s an incredible diversity of magical items that are fun, scary, and practical in equal amounts.
 Favorites of mine are the Amulet of the Drunkard, which makes alcohol act like a powerful healing potion, the Potion of Possibility, which allows you to have advantage or makes an enemy have disadvantage, and the Spell Bottle which is…a bottle for spells.
-Of special note is the inclusion of Prosthetic Limbs as wondrous magic items, something I’ve not seen before in D&D. They seem to look and act like the ones in our world, except the user can magically attune to them so that it acts identically to the appendage its replacing.
+Of special note is the inclusion of Prosthetic Limbs as wondrous magic items, something I’ve not seen before in D&D. They seem to look and act like the ones in our world, except the user can magically attune to them so that it acts identically to the appendage it’s replacing.
 What’s extra cool is that they’re classified as common, so adventurers can get them with relative ease, and multiple limbs all only count as one item, meaning characters with prosthetics can still use other magic items.
 It might not come up much, but it allows for more flavor in the game and it lets people have another option to represent themselves if they so choose.

 A special new class of magic item was also introduced by the Explorer’s Guide to Wildemount: Vestiges of Divergence.
 These items are artifacts of great power that differ from other artifacts in a key way.
 These items actually have their own sort of “leveling up” system, with each moving from a Dormant state, which has a useful but not mindblowing ability, to an Awakened state, which unlocks more power, and then an Exalted state, which gives the user full use of the item.
 The items change alongside their user, and as such its up to the DM to decide when the item’s holder has gone through the right amount of, essentially, character development for it to change.
 These can be things like the death of friends, overcoming their deepest fears, or taking their revenge on a rival.
 My favorite is probably the Verminshroud, which basically lets you become a rat man with insect powers.
 It’s fun.